 Wines showing exceptional concentration of flavour, structure and character.
 Suitable for iconic wine brands, generally released following extended maturation.

 Wines showing outstanding regional or varietal characters, with impressive structure and character.
 Suitable for aspirational wine drinkers, released after limited maturation.

 Wines showing sound regional or varietal characters without the flavour weight and structure of Premium quality.
 Suitable for the occasional wine purchase.

 Wines showing approachable varietal character with less structure and weight than Reserve quality or above.
 Suitable for everyday drinking.

 This quality level is for generic (entry-level) wine, flavoured wine, must, juice, concentrate, spirit, tannin and all other grape-based products.

 What is VinScore?

 VinScore is an independent evaluation service provided by VINEX to increase a buyer’s interest in your listings.
-VinScore ratings are only available for 'finished/bottle ready' wines.
+The service is only available for 'Finished-Bottle Ready' wines.
 Each wine is given a rating (within its quality level) out of 5.0.
 With a VinScore your finished wine listings will be more appealing and provide an unbiased filter to help buyers compare listings of interest.
-While you’re not obligated to purchase or display a VinScore, it has been shown that listings are 300% more likely to lead to a completed trade.
+Whilst you’re not obligated to purchase or display a VinScore, it has been shown that listings are 300% more likely to lead to a completed trade.

 Can VINEX assist me with a wine valuation?

 Yes.
 VINEX provides a service called VinValuation – it’s free and you don’t need to supply a sample.
 Based on your wine’s details, VINEX will respond to you with a VinValuation after taking into account all market and current trading factors.